-Evaluation objective Assessment of draft report Suggested improvements to draft report Comment on final report EY Comment, Action and Recommendation The impact of the tobacco excise in changing people's behaviours and perceptions - Consider which groups are impacted and by how much As above, estimates are unreliable, and are unintuitive (Maori more price sensitive, pacific peoples less).
+Evaluation objective Assessment of draft report Suggested improvements to draft report Comment on final report The impact of the tobacco excise in changing people's behaviours and perceptions - Consider which groups are impacted and by how much As above, estimates are unreliable, and are unintuitive (Maori more price sensitive, pacific peoples less).
 The above techniques can be applies to subgroups.
 As above, there appears to be no change in the secondary data analysis performed, so the weaknesses in the draft report remain.
-Estimates are reliable at the macro-elasticity level given the available data.
-More micro level analysis from a quantitative perspective would not be reliable for the reasons stated above Action point: pull together the "push and pull" diagram to give ranges within some groups and show the materiality of different measures and methods Completed Action point: Draw together stronger qualitative and quantitative link to show sub group behaviours - completed, with a expanded section 5 and the alternative approach to The impact of the tobacco excise in changing people's behaviours and perceptions - The perceptions of affordability following increases in tobacco excise calculation that does give some specific elasticities for sub-groups.
-As above The impact of the tobacco excise in changing people's behaviours and perceptions - Consider whether past changes in behaviour will continue with future increases Little analysis of whether past relationships will hold in future, even though throughout the paper, reference is made to a "tipping- point".
-EY cite that there is no clear patterm in elasticities over time when calculated year-on-year.
+The impact of the tobacco excise in changing people's behaviours and perceptions - The perceptions of affordability following increases in tobacco excise The impact of the tobacco excise in changing people's behaviours and perceptions - Consider whether past changes in behaviour will continue with future increases Little analysis of whether past relationships will hold in future, even though throughout the paper, reference is made to a "tipping-point".
+EY cite that there is no clear pattern in elasticities over time when calculated year-on-year.
 However, these tests likely have very little statistical power, so were unlikely to show a clear pattern regardless.
 Could analyse how the population of smokers will change, and what this implies for average elasticity.
 Could look at other commodities (e.g. fuel, electricity, illicit drugs).
 There appears to be no change in the secondary data analysis performed, so the weaknesses in the draft report remain.
 In the executive summary, the report notes that price elasticities may fall in the future as "remaining smokers are more likely to be those who have a strong addiction, are less motivated to stop and inherently have more complex confounding factors to address".
 However, no effort is made to quantify this effect, or explore how this may affect price elasticities in the future.
-Following on from the discussion above, we do not consider it empirically robust to create a forward projection of the demographics of smokers, as this would be based on current estimates of elasticities in small sub-groups - which as we note is unlikely to be reliable, and then wouldn't deriving an average elasticity from this would be somewhat circular?
-BODE3 have also already done this work to figure out predicted smoking prevalence in the future.
-As noted, there is no specific evidence for the statement about remaining smokers, although this is intuitive - within the overall population, individual thresholds / elasticities will be widely distributed.
-We see no robust way to "quantify" future elasticities; given the likely very public nature of the report we wish to be as robust as possible The proposed push and pull diagram and the other changes proposed will, however provide important direction of travel information around these key issues.